miguelcobain/ember-yeti-table/tests/dummy/app/pods/docs/general/template.md

 Your starting point for Yeti Table will be the `@data` argument.
 It accepts an array of objects or a promise that resolves to such an array.

 Then you must define your table columns inside the header component, each of them with a `@prop` argument that corresponds to the property key of each object that you want to display for that column.
+Yeti table uses this property for filtering and sorting.

 Yeti Table will update itself based on these property names, e.g if a `firstName` property of an object changes, Yeti Table might need to re-sort or re-filter the rows.
+NOTE: If the property is a nested property (one that contains periods), the table will not be updated when this property changes.
+This is due to @each only supporting one level of properties.

 Afterwards, we just need to define our table body.
 If you use `<table.body/>` in the blockless form, Yeti Table "unrolls" all the rows for you.
 This is useful for simple tables.
 Here is such an example: